Skip to main content

 The Snapshots page provides a comprehensive view of all snapshots for your appStack, including automatic and manually created snapshots.

-Accessing the Snapshots Page: From your appStack, click the Snapshots icon and select View Snapshots.
+Accessing the Snapshots Page: From your appStack, click the history icon (snapshot icon) next to Cloud Provider to open the Snapshots panel, then select View Snapshots.

 Filtering and Searching Snapshots: Use the filter options at the top of the Snapshots table to find specific snapshots: